RadekVyM/SimpleToolkit/README.md

 [![NuGet](https://img.shields.io/nuget/v/SimpleToolkit.SimpleShell.svg?label=NuGet)](https://www.nuget.org/packages/SimpleToolkit.SimpleShell/)

-*SimpleToolkit.SimpleShell* package provides you a simplified implementation of .NET MAUI `Shell` that lets you easily create a custom navigation experience in your .NET MAUI applications.
+The *SimpleToolkit.SimpleShell* package provides you with a simplified implementation of .NET MAUI `Shell` that lets you easily create a custom navigation experience in your .NET MAUI applications.

 ### Getting Started

-In order to use *SimpleToolkit.SimpleShell* you need to call the `UseSimpleShell()` extension method in your `MauiProgram.cs` file:
+In order to use *SimpleToolkit.SimpleShell*, you need to call the `UseSimpleShell()` extension method in your `MauiProgram.cs` file:

 ```csharp
 builder.UseSimpleShell();